jbock-java/jbock/README.md

 To disable the special meaning of the `--help` token, use `@CommandLineArguments(allowHelpOption = false)`.

+### Standard types

+All enums, as well as some [standard types](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/helloworld/JbockAllTypes.java) are supported out of the box.
+These can be used without having to write a custom mapper.

 ### Repeatable parameters

 Repeatable parameters can appear several times in `argv`.